Last Updated on December 20, 2023 by Morgan Beard

 A corporate real estate strategy has never been more important.

-That might sound counterintuitive given the unprecedented shift to remote work we saw due to the COVID-19 pandemic.
+That might sound counterintuitive given the shift to remote and hybrid work post-pandemic.
 Offices emptied, and companies discovered they could make do without them — at least temporarily.
-However, keep this in mind: Companies might need less square footage than they did before; many people will continue working remotely after the pandemic; the idea of shared workspaces will never be the same again.
-But that doesn’t make workplace strategy any less relevant to a company’s success.
+However, keep this in mind: Companies need less square footage than they did before; as many people will continue working remotely.
+New dynamic ways to work have made workplace strategy more important to a company’s success.

 Let’s run through an example.
 Many commercial spaces aren’t working as intended because they no longer meet the needs of staffers looking for a flexible work situation or enhance a company’s ability to attract talent.
 Every indicator suggests companies are reevaluating their office footprint, but that raises a host of difficult questions: How much space is necessary?
 What’s the ideal location?
 Which amenities are most important?
 What’s the market price point for rent?

 With office vacancies not predicted to return to peak pre-pandemic levels until 2025 and commercial landlords more willing to negotiate lower rents, there’s an unparalleled opportunity to find a great deal.
 Unfortunately, the right location doesn’t have a massive arrow above it.
 Great locations take a lengthy search to find, and there are unmistakable consequences for choosing the wrong one.

 Regardless of whether corporate occupiers are upsizing, downsizing, switching locations, or rethinking their entire workplace strategy — one thing is for certain, commercial real estate will be an important subject in the coming months and years.
 With that in mind, here’s everything you need to know about developing a commercial leasing strategy that truly works.

 Planning for Growth: It’s Time for a New Corporate Real Estate Strategy?